Galaxy evolution in the cosmic web: the relative impact of nodes and filaments in the EAGLE simulation: Results

-Near nodes, galaxies experience intense dynamical processing such as tidal interactions, ram-pressure stripping, and enhanced merger activity which can drive colour transformation independently of the galaxy’s initial baryonic configuration.
+In the EAGLE simulation, galaxies in the vicinity of nodes experience intense dynamical processing such as tidal interactions, ram-pressure stripping, and enhanced merger activity which can drive colour transformation independently of the galaxy’s initial baryonic configuration.
 Such externally driven quenching partially erases the intrinsic link between mass composition and star formation activity, thereby lowering $I_{\mathrm{N}}$.
 At larger node distances, where cluster-scale tidal fields weaken and filamentary regulation dominates, galaxy evolution proceeds more gradually through modulation of gas accretion.
 In this regime, gas-rich systems preferentially remain blue while gas-poor or stellar-dominated systems migrate toward the red sequence, restoring a tighter correspondence between internal structure and colour.

 The $I_{\mathrm{N}}$ map further reveals that the highest values ($I_{\mathrm{N}} \gtrsim 0.25$) occur in regions that are close to filaments but far from nodes.
-This pattern reinforces the interpretation that filament-driven quenching is structurally mediated and mass-dependent, whereas node-driven quenching introduces an additional dynamical channel that partially decouples colour from mass composition.
+This increase in $I_{\mathrm{N}}$ demonstrates that the environmental signatures associated with filamentary regions preserve a stronger connection between mass composition and colour than those associated with nodal environments.
 At large $d_{\mathrm{f}}$, where both filamentary influence and gas regulation weaken, $I_{\mathrm{N}}$ decreases again, suggesting that the structural imprint of baryonic composition on colour is strongest within the dynamically influential filament core.